jobs

 Essential Functions

-All law and policy clerks will support NCYL’s work through research and writing and assist with other tasks as assigned.
+All law and policy clerks will learn NCYL’s work through research and writing and assist with other tasks as assigned.

 The Education Law Clerk will:

-• Support initiatives to protect access to public education and enforce education civil rights, including through the work of the Education Civil Rights Alliance and NCYL’s Education Defense Fund.
+• Learn to support initiatives to protect access to public education and enforce education civil rights, including through the work of the Education Civil Rights Alliance and NCYL’s Education Defense Fund.

-• Help with the rollout and implementation phase of a project that will share model legislation and policies for states to improve enforcement of civil rights for students.
+• Learn and have the opportunity to help with the rollout and implementation phase of a project that will share model legislation and policies for states to improve enforcement of civil rights for students.

 The Education Policy Clerk will:

-• Support ongoing research regarding funding equity in schools and help develop a model for a data infrastructure that more effectively captures violations of students’ civil rights.
+• Learn and support ongoing research regarding funding equity in schools and help develop a model for a data infrastructure that more effectively captures violations of students’ civil rights.

 The Immigration Law Clerk will:

-• Support NCYL’s advocacy for immigrant youth, including the cases of Angelica S. v.
+• Learn and have the opportunity to support NCYL’s advocacy for immigrant youth, including the cases of Angelica S. v.
 HHS and L.G.L.M. v.
-Noem.
+Noem

-• Conduct legal and factual research, writing, and other tasks as assigned.
+• Learn and have the opportunity to conduct legal and factual research, writing, and other tasks as assigned.

 The Litigation Law Clerk will:

-• Support litigation across all of NCYL’s areas of focus through legal research, writing, and other tasks as assigned.
+• Learn and have the opportunity to support litigation across all of NCYL’s areas of focus through legal research, writing, and other tasks as assigned.

-• Support cases at all stages of litigation, including pre-litigation legal and factual research, active litigation, and implementation of settlement agreements.
+• Have the opportunity to support cases at all stages of litigation, including pre-litigation legal and factual research, active litigation, and implementation of settlement agreements.

 Qualifications